 Comments received through pre-consultation from both OMAFRA and Wellington County requested that prescribed instruments be used for those farms that already have a NASM Plan, Nutrient Management Strategy or Nutrient Management Plan in place.
 The SPC considered these comments, but chose to continue to require a RMP based on the reasons listed above.
 However, the SPC recognizes that these instruments provide necessary and effective environmental benefits through the nutrient management standards they require.
-Therefore, the Committee added to the policy text that Nutrient Management Strategies, Nutrient Management Plans and NASM Plans are expected to form the basis of the RMP.
-They will be used as a starting point for the RMP, but are not intended to limit the flexibility of the RMP negotiated between the RMO and the persons engaging in the significant threat activity.
+Therefore, the Committee added to the policy text that Nutrient Management Strategies, Nutrient Management Plans and NASM Plans can be used as a starting point for the RMP, but are not intended to limit the flexibility of the RMP negotiated between the RMO and the persons engaging in the significant threat activity.
 The RMP would take into account the good work already being done by farmers on their properties.

-The RMP does not need to be established until 3 years after the Plan comes into effect.
+The RMP does not need to be established until five years after the Plan comes into effect.
 The SPC chose this timeframe since within a year of the plan taking effect, an education and outreach program will be developed to raise landowner awareness about source protection and promote best management practices.
 This will give landowners time to become informed and establish risk management measures prior to a risk management plan being required.